joeysacct/Vecner-Notes/Sessions/Session 13 - Plump and Full of Ranch.md

 - We are attacked by [[God Eaters|cousins of aboleths]].
 Initiative!

-- Those who were charmed saw a dream of a realm of vast water with a large tree in the distance bearing golden fruit.
+- Those who were charmed saw a dream of a realm of vast water with a [[Stupid Damn Tree|large tree in the distance bearing golden fruit]].

 - They also bleed red instead of the expected green-black, with gold flakes in it.